 - Click Next.

-- In Amount of page scrolled, set the percentage as 25%.
+- In Amount of page scrolled, set the percentage to 25%.

-Tip: Percentage depth is the relative measure most commonly used for understanding the scroll depth.
-But if you want to use an absolute measure, you can change the percentage to pixels and record the scroll distance in pixels.
-This can be useful for comparing across devices where the relative percentage heights vary greatly.
+Tip: Percentage depth is the most common way to grasp scroll depth.
+However, if you prefer an absolute measure, switch from percentages to pixels and track the scroll distance in pixels.
+This is handy for comparing across devices with varying relative percentage heights.

-- In Event conditions, optionally define conditions for the trigger.
-You can decide to fire the tag only on some pages.
+- (Optional) In Event conditions, define trigger conditions.
+You can choose to fire your tag only on certain pages.

-- In Multiplicity, mark Once for each page view.
-This is the best option to see how far people are scrolling on a page.
+- In Multiplicity, select Once for each page view.
+This is the best option to see how far people scroll down the page.

 - Test your tag in debug mode.